thunderbird89/esf/stories/the-cormorant-gambit.md

 The third Ryzak frigate saw its fate and bolted.

-“Frigate is retreating, Captain," Lieutenant Cole announced, his voice tight with adrenaline.
-“They're already burning at max thrust."
+"Frigate is retreating, Captain," Lieutenant Cole announced, his voice tight with adrenaline.
+"They're already burning at max thrust."

 Voss didn't even hesitate.
-“Pursuit course, maximum acceleration."
+"Pursuit course, maximum acceleration."

 The words sent a ripple of dread through the bridge crew, but no one questioned her.
 Not even Amos, whose hands were already primed over the thruster controls.